-Pa rish of S St .Mary, Hamps stead in the London Borougl n of Camden Colun nns:- 1 2 3 4 5 6 7 8 No. When married Name and surname Age Condition Rank or profession Residence at the time of marriage Father's name and surname Rank or profession of father 3 Fifth July 2006 Lionel BRANDON 47 years Widower Civil Engineer 15 Clive Road Hampstead Edward BRANDON (deceased) Orthopaedic Surgeon Hetty Maud GRINGLAY 23 vears Single 75 Cork Street London Thomas GRINDLAY Solicitor Marrie ed in the Par ish Church according to the rite: s and ceremonies of the Church of Er ngland by Special Licence or after er by me, wa: sole rriage L H Brandon M H Grindlay in the presence of us James Bran Edward Young Rector
+200 Pai r iage solemniz St .Mary, Hamps he Parish Cı hurch in the London Borougi in the h of Camden Colum nns:- 1 2 3 4 5 6 7 8 No. When married Name and surname Age Condition Rank or profession Residence at the time of marriage Father's name and surname Rank or profession of father 73 Fifth July 2006 Lionel BRANDON 47 years Widower Civil Engineer 15 Clive Road Hampstead Edward BRANDON (deceased) Orthopaedic Surgeon Hetty Maud GRINGLAY 23 vears Single 75 Cork Street London Thomas GRINDLAY Solicitor ish Church according to the rites s and ceremonies of the Church of Er ngland by Special Licence or after erby me, was sole rriage L H Brandon M H Grindlay in the presence of us James Brand Thomas Gri Edward Young Rector

 In entry no 73, col. 2, for "Lionel Brandon" read "Lionel Harvey Brandon".
-Corrected on the 15th July 2011 by me Edward Young Rector In the presence of LH Brandon, the parties married.
+Corrected on the 15th July 2011 by me Edward Young Rector In the presence of LH Brandon and HM Brandon, the parties married.